stereolabs/zed-opencv-calibration/README.md

 ./zed_stereo_calibration
 ```

-this command tries to open the first connected ZED camera for live calibration using the default checkerboard settings.
+This command tries to open the first connected ZED camera for live calibration using the default checkerboard settings.

 You can also specify different options to calibrate virtual stereo cameras or use custom checkerboard parameters: